Hogeschool Gent welcomes us in their facilities near the Saint-Pieters station in Ghent.

 By public transport

-From the Saint-Pieters train station take the tram 1 in the direction of Flanders Expo.
-Get of the tram at the first stop ‘HoGent’.
+If you prefer not to walk, take the tram 1 from the Gent Sint Pieters station in the direction of Flanders Expo.
+Get of the tram at the first stop "Hogeschool Gent".

 The city center offers a very rich cultural heritage.
 Saved from major conflicts and wars, the town could preserve many medieval houses, churches and monuments, including a fortified castle.
 The skyline is dominated by the so called three towers; that of the Saint-Nicolas church, the Belfry and the Saint-Bavo cathedral.
 Two rivers (Leie and Schelde) crawl through the city, shaping harbors, banks and bridges, and finally meet at the port of Ghent (the place where the city was founded).